Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 How do I remove a stain from a marble countertop?

 I use Soft Scrub on my counter tops.
 It is non abrasive and it has only a small amount of bleach to remove the stain.
 Put it on, rub it in, let it set over night, and rinse it off the next day.
-I use soft scrub on so many things.
-And you don't have to buy name brand, the store brands are exactly the same!
-Good luck.

 Use diluted dish soap.
 Never use acid like lemons or vinegar